nllz/IRTF-HRPC/draft-research.md

 :  Internet censorship is the intentional suppression of information originating, flowing or stored on systems connected to the Internet where that information is relevant for decision making to some entity. {{Elahi}}

 Inter-operable
-: A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted negotiation, access or functionality.
+: A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted access or functionality.

 Internet Standards as an Arena for Conflict
 : Pursuant to the principle of constant change, since the function and scope of the Internet evolves, so does the role of the IETF in developing standards.
 Internet standards are adopted on the basis of a series of criteria, including high technical quality, support by community consensus, and their overall benefit to the Internet.
 The latter calls for an assessment of the interests of all affected parties and the specifications' impact on the Internet's users.
 In this respect, the effective exercise of the human rights of the Internet users is a relevant consideration that needs to be appreciated in the standardization process insofar as it is directly linked to the reliability and core values of the Internet. {{RFC1958}} {{RFC0226}} {{RFC3724}}